Getting Started With Search Engine Optimization – Definite Guide

-You don’t need to know web design or html coding to make the necessary changes to your website, but getting scared off at this point is not a good idea.
+You don’t need to know web design or HTML coding to make the necessary changes to your website, but getting scared off at this point is not a good idea.
 The steps to follow are absolutely essential.

 Optimizing your site using your target keyword phrases starts with the name of your domain, and the name of each page within your website.
 If you don’t already have a domain name for your site, then be sure to pick one that is simple, short, easy to remember and that incorporates keywords that easily give away what your site is about.

-Also use your keyword phrases in the naming structure of each page.
+Also, use your keyword phrases in the naming structure of each page.
 Use a structure that makes sense to you, and that is easy to follow.

 Here’s a good example: www.tshirtsite.com/guys-tshirts/tshirtname.html

 Try to use hyphens when connecting two words, and avoid underscores (guys_tshirts).
-Combining the phrase into one connected word (guystshirts) is not bad, but search engines can read it better as two separate word swhen you use hyphens (guys-tshirts).
+Combining the phrase into one connected word (guystshirts) is not bad, but search engines can read it better as two separate word when you use hyphens (guys-tshirts).

-Meta tags are attributes within the html code of a webpage that tell search engines about the page, and the keywords associated with it.
+Meta tags are attributes within the HTML code of a webpage that tell search engines about the page, and the keywords associated with it.
 They are the key to the optimization of each page of your website.